TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 (2)
-   On Unix, if the :envvar:`HOME` environment variable is not defined, the user's home directory will be determined with the :func:`getpwuid` function from the standard :mod:`pwd` module.
+   On Unix, if the :envvar:`HOME` environment variable is not defined, the user's home directory will be determined with the :func:`getpwuid` function kutoka the standard :mod:`pwd` module.
 This is done by the :func:`os.path.expanduser` function used by Distutils.